Small Business Loan and Grant Funding Options

 For young people under 25, The Prince's Trust can be a source of free advice and funding.
 They provide two kinds of grant:

-- Community Cash Awards, which assist in setting up a project that will benefit the community.
+- Community Cash Awards, which assist in setting up a project that benefits the community.
 Your project could be a small business bringing employment to the area.

-- Development Awards, which can help you with training, buying equipment and tools for your start-up business.
+- Development Awards can help with training programmes or buying equipment and tools for your start-up business.

 To be eligible for these grants, you need to be 25 years old or under and not currently employed or undergoing training.
 You can find more information at The Prince's Trust website.